Nagendra1997/mesibo-documentation/conferencing.md

 ### Sending your stream to the group
 As a member of the conference room group, you can send your streams to the group, which other members of the group can view.

-If you want to display your own video in an HTML video element with the id `video-publisher` like below
+If you want to display your video in an HTML video element with the id `video-publisher` like below
 ```html
 <video id="video-publisher" autoplay playsinline muted/>
 ```